 Skylights can be an excellent addition to landmark homes.
 Because they are governed by stricter guidelines, landmark homes can greatly benefit from skylights which can easily be custom-made to suit any unique property.
 Skylights can completely re-frame a space and give it a new lease of life.

 The standard skylight, which is usually a single-operable window unit, is the kind most commonly seen in houses through the US and Europe.
 These come in fixed and operable varieties.
 That being said, skylights can be custom-made to suit your space and needs.
-For example, Open AWD created this oversized, walkable skylight for a luxury apartment in Tribeca, Manhattan.
+For example, Open AWD designed this oversized, walkable skylight for a luxury apartment in Tribeca, Manhattan.

 Walkable skylights are also popular.
 They are made out of laminated and tempered glass, meaning that they can withstand considerable weight loads.
 You can find out more about this and your other options below.